SeanArchibald/scale-workshop/README.md

 * New scale modifier: Reduce
 * New scale modifier: Sort ascending
 * New keyboard keymap: Colemak DH
+* Bug fixed in TUN v1 file export (will improve compatibility with Serum, maybe others)
 * Improvement: More synth waveforms added
 * Improvement: More preset scales added
 * Improvement: Updates to the user guide